3 Kinds Of Relaxing Soaks You Can (And Should) Take

 Did you know that there are different ways to enjoy a good soak?
 You may be familiar with the typical bath—the full-body soak where you submerge your whole body in warm water for a few minutes.
-However, there are two other great soaks you are missing out on—sitz bath soaks and foot soaks.
-Discover the benefits of these three self-care soaks.

 A Quick History Of Baths

-Baths have been a part of people’s lives since ancient history.
-The Romans are famous for their bathhouses that resembled the modern pool than the modern bathtub.
-However, the earliest known public bath was excavated in modern-day Pakistan, believed to have been used in 2500.
-Many other cultures have their bath cultures—the Turkish have the hammams, the Japanese have the onsen, the Koreans have jimjilbang, the Russians the banya, the Finnish the sauna, and so on.
 While public bathhouses are still in use today, homes have evolved in the 1900s to have private baths.
 Baths at home started as movable fixtures and only became fixed after the development of modern plumbing.
 Today, aside from the variety of modern tubs, people have the opportunity to take advantage of different types of baths.

-3 Kinds of Great Baths
+3 Kinds Of Great Baths

 It’s time to introduce the three great soaks.
 After reading this blog, you will be able to add variety to your self-care rituals.